kesien/workscheduleapi/README.md

 # workscheduleapi

-A simple ASP.NET Core API for making the monthly workschedule for our team.
+A simple ASP.NET Core API for making the monthly workschedule for our backoffice team!